 Making this new panis quadratus recipe was truly a labour of love and discovery because what resulted from these efforts was not only worthy of a National Geographic bread-tasting but it was an exercise in experimental and sensory archaeology that resulted in the understanding of a whole new area of Roman bread ingredients and flavours.
 First the git; and now this!

 By the end of the long day’s work, as I stood outside under the stars pulling the last loaves out of the oven, I felt a huge sense of accomplishment and pride for the hard work that I did and I valued every single one of those loaves as a result of that labour and the resources that I worked with.
-To me, each loaf was worth a small fortune because they were made with sweat, hard work, wood, fire, flour, curiosity and care.
-There was no way that I would work that hard and make loaves like these and then throw half of them out in a few days or let them grow stale on the counter.
+To me, the loaf was worth a small fortune because it was made with sweat, hard work, wood, fire, flour, curiosity and care.
+There was no way that I would work that hard and make a loaf like this and then throw it out in a few days or let it grow stale on the counter.
 Not a chance in Hades, because I worked for an entire day making my daily bread.
-And this, good reader, is how most of our fore-fathers and fore-mothers felt when they grew, gathered, hunted, slaughtered and prepared their own food daily with the threat of drought, famine, poverty or war around every corner.
+And this, good reader, is how most of our forefathers and foremothers felt when they grew, gathered, hunted, slaughtered and prepared their own food daily with the threat of drought, famine, poverty or war around every corner.
 And yet we throw our food away… daily.
 Without a care in the world.
 Perhaps more than just experimental archaeological data or an understanding of the Romans can come out of experiments like these.
 Perhaps we can learn to understand ourselves and our own actions better by experiencing actions and processes from the past as well?
 Perhaps the more that we labour over our food or connect with our food supply, the more we too will value it and protect it, just as our ancestors did before us.